-- Understanding of the legal and economic concepts of human and organisational action. - Understanding of the rationale of different types of environmental policy measures. - Good knowledge of specific fields of International and European environmental law. - Understanding of the instruments in the field of national (Germany and other EU Member States) environmental I law. - Ability to relate an environmental goal to a choice of instruments to achieve this goal

-- Principles of environmental laws. - Types of instruments in the environmental law (command and control, economic, procedural, informational, constutional law etc.) - Types of environmental policy measures (emission control, BACT regulation, fees, tradeable permits, subsidies, feed-intariffs, etc.) in theory and practice, with examples from Europe and around the world. - Role of international law in the construction of national law (in particular, EU law vs. national law of the EU member states).

-Sterner, Coria: Policy Instruments for Environmental and Natural Resource Management, 2nd ed.
-2011

-Pahl-Weber, Henckel, The Plannings System and Planning Terms in Germany

-Further literature will be given in the course

-Lecture (complemented by individual student inputs for specific subjects).
+Ohiective es of qualifications (Competencies) • Understanding of the legal and economic concepts of human and organisational action.
+Understanding of the rationale of different types of environmental policy measures.
+Good knowledge of specific fields of International and European environmental law.
+Understanding of the instruments in the field of national (Germany and other EU Member States) environmental I law.
+Ability to relate an environmental goal to a choice of instruments to achieve this goal Contents of the module • Principles of environmental laws.
+Types of instruments in the environmental law (command and control, economic, procedural, informational, constutional law etc.) Types of environmental policy measures (emission control, BACT regulation, fees, tradeable permits, subsidies, feed-in- tariffs, etc.) in theory and practice, with examples from Europe and around the world.
+Role of international law in the construction of national law (in particular, EU law vs. national law of the EU member states).
+Recomme ended literature Sterner, ( Pahl-Web Further li Coria: Policy Instruments for Environmental and Natural Resource Management, 2 nd ed.
+2011 ber, Henckel, The Plannings System and Planning Terms in Germany terature will be given in the course Forms of teaching and learning Lecture ( complemented by individual student inputs for specific subjects).

-Precondition of examination (Pre-requisite for examination, attendance)

-Semester work (collection), oral presentation, term paper.

-Successful completion of the examinations

-semester work (1/4), oral presentation (1/4), term paper (1/2)
+Precondition of examination (Pre-requisite for examination, attendance) none Assessment methods and criteria (type, duration & scope) Semester work (collection), oral presentation, term paper.
+ECTS awarding criteria Successful completion of the examinations Calculation of the module grade semester work (1/4), oral presentation (1/4), term paper (1/2) Weighting of the module grade The module grade is included in the final grade at a rate of 4.17 %.